 If God is King, if Jesus is the true Caesar, the final Lord of Lords and the Center, then what do we have to lose?
 Who do we have to fear?
 If we give Him the space, He will perfect our love, overtake our dreams and ambitions with His own, and utterly, fully cast out all of our fear.
 We can live generously, love freely and walk wisely because He is true and His Way is true.
 If the stories are true, if the treasure is real, then with love and peace we can sell all we have to buy the field and the pearl.
 In so doing, we model Christ – King of peace and love and wisdom and justice – who gave His all to deliver us from sin and redeem all of creation.
 When they see His love in us, they can choose Him or reject Him, but they cannot break away from His grasp.

 This is what I struggle in my unbelief to take hold of every day.
 This is the rest towards which I trudge and march and dance in hopes of one day fully entering.
 This is the redemption, the Truth on its way to set me free.
 This is the good news in which I stake my all, and for which I would give all I have away.
 This is what I wish and pray for every struggling brother, for every doubt, and this is the truth I pray against the enemy’s deception.

 If you would like to discuss these issues with me in an interview, drop me an email via the CONTACT tab and I would love to accommodate you.

 Posted on January 24, 2013, in Apologetics, Breaking News, My Writing, Speculative Fiction, Steel Chronicles and tagged Christ, Christianity, Depression, parental guidance, suicide, Tetris Effect, Video games, violence, Violent video games, wise choices.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Fulcrum.